-There are many reasons why more and more people are choosing to convert a shipping container to live in.
+There are many reasons why more and more people are choosing a converted unit to live in.
 For starters, the housing market has made it incredibly expensive to get onto the property ladder in a conventional way.
-Shipping container accommodation can be cost-effective, give you a great deal of flexibility over the design of your home, and can be a sustainable and eco-friendly solution.
+Converted accommodation can be cost-effective, give you a great deal of flexibility over the design of your home, and can be a sustainable and eco-friendly solution.

-If you are going to customise a shipping container to craft a home, however, it’s not as straightforward as buying a house.
-You can’t just move into a shipping container.
-This is more like a construction project.
+If you are going to customise a storage container to craft a home, however, it’s not as straightforward as buying a house.
+A converted home is more like a construction project.
 There is work that needs to be done and certain aspects that you need to consider.

-With this in mind, here are some tips for budding shipping container homeowners:
+With this in mind, here are some tips for budding modular homeowners:

 The first thing that you need to think about is where you are going to put your shipping container home.
 Do you have a piece of land to put it on?
-Shipping container homes may need planning permission, so it is important to check with your local authority before beginning.
+Storage unit homes may need planning permission, so it is important to check with your local authority before beginning.

-You will also need to remember that your shipping container home – or at least the individual shipping containers – will probably be prefab or constructed off-site and delivered.
+You will also need to remember that a modular home – or at least the individual containers– will probably be prefab or constructed off-site and delivered.
 This means that you will need to have access to it from the main road, as it is delivered by truck.
 You will also need space for its unloading.

 Design and Size

-When you are designing your shipping container home, it can sometimes be difficult to visualise how it would look once it is complete.
+When you are designing your conversion, it can sometimes be difficult to visualise how it would look once it is complete.
 Our design team can help you with this, and can also use our Computer-Aided Design (CAD) technology so that you can have a better idea of how it will look.

 The Manufacturing Process

-Turning a shipping container into a home that is liveable requires a number of changes to be made.
+Turning a storage box into a home that is liveable requires a number of changes to be made.
 The majority of these can be done during the manufacturing process, and then be delivered already fabricated to your site.

 Some of these customisations include: